 MacEwan University welcomes all international students to our world class institution.
 The university’s commitment to being a leader in international education is reflected in all areas of programs and services.
-Our strong international reputation for excellence is based on more than 45 years of providing quality education to thousands of students from around the world.
+Our strong international reputation for excellence is based on 50 years of providing quality education to thousands of students from around the world.
 It is our privilege and pleasure to be your first choice in higher education and work with you to help you meet your academic goals.

 Immigration, Refugees and Citizenship Canada Rules and Regulations

 International students attending MacEwan University are responsible for familiarizing themselves with the Immigration, Refugees and Citizenship Canada (IRCC) rules and regulations regarding study permits, work permits and temporary resident visas.
 Under section 91 of the Immigration and Refugee Protection Act (IRPA), only members in good standing of a law society or the Immigration Consultants of Canada Regulatory Council (ICCRC) may provide immigration advice.
 International students may seek student-related immigration information and advice from one of the regulated members of ICCRC at MacEwan International.
 The Office of the University Registrar issues letters and other documents required by international students for permit and visa renewals.
 If you are currently studying in Canada, you may also contact the IRCC Help Centre at 1-888-242-2100 for assistance.

 Convention Refugees/Protected Persons who do not have Permanent Residence status should consult with a regulated immigration specialist at MacEwan International before applying to the university to discuss study permit requirements.